A Conversation on The Lost Scrolls of Ryukyu

 Mike was a good friend, he will be missed.

-As we grapple with Mike’s void, solace comes in tributes from the community.
+As we grapple with Mike’s passing, some solace comes in tributes from the community.
 Phrases like “a stand-up guy” and “a great person who loved TKD” echo sentiments of many whose lives he touched.

 Best Indie Book Award Emblem